KordelFranceTech/Academic-AdversarialAutonomy/README.md

 ### Description:
 This program defines rules for a robot to navigate the Wumpus World and receive a reward.
-The Wumpus World is a toy problem commonly referred to in all editions of "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig where "Wumpuses" are adversarial agents acting against some other agent seeking a reward.
+The Wumpus World is a toy problem commonly referred to in editions of *Artificial Intelligence: A Modern Approach* by Stuart Russell and Peter Norvig where "Wumpuses" are adversarial agents acting against some other agent seeking a reward.
 This program was built using the CLIPS programming language.